 Surgeons say with more children playing high-level competitive sports, such as gymnastics, tennis, soccer, volleyball, track and field, even golf, they are treating serious foot and ankle injuries in increasingly younger patients.

-"I'm treating chronic heel injuries in preteen athletes, where a few years ago we saw these cases only among 16- and 17-year-olds," says Robert J. Duggan, DPM, FACFAS, a leading sports medicine expert with the ACFAS.
+"I'm treating chronic heel injuries in preteen athletes, where a few years ago, we saw these cases only among 16- and 17-year-olds," says Robert J. Duggan, DPM, FACFAS, a leading sports medicine expert with ACFAS.
 "When the level of competition intensifies, so do the stresses on the feet and ankles and ultimately, injuries."

 Duggan says the injuries he has treated include high-level sprains, bruises to ankle bones responsible for transferring weight from the leg to the foot, sesamoid fractures, neuromas and heel injuries.
 Many injured children can avoid surgery.
-Instead, their foot and ankle surgeon will often immobilize the foot for a period of time followed with aggressive physical therapy.
+Instead, their foot and ankle surgeon will often immobilize the foot for a period of time followed by aggressive physical therapy.